 Business process monitoring is the practice of real-time monitoring of activity in your managed cloud environments and applications.
 It enables you to measure and analyse performance, identify critical problems, and use data to make decisions that will improve the speed, quality and efficiency of your business processes.

-Business process monitoring tools can now be created and combined with some very in-depth reporting as to exactly where incidents and slowdowns are occurring.
+Business process monitoring tools can now be created and when combined with some very in-depth reporting, can show exactly where incidents and slowdowns are occurring.
 Business process monitoring doesn’t take place just in your cloud environment, but in third party call outs, database engines, data transfers and more.

 Here are some of the business process monitoring tools we combine at Digital Craftsmen to give a complete picture of the solution, starting from the outside in.

-Pingdom have a global selection of machines that they run connectivity and analysis tests.
+Pingdom have a global selection of machines on which they run connectivity and analysis tests.
 These allow us to know what the external users sees and also what your third party call outs are doing e.g. http callouts to google, or postcode lookups.

 Pingdom can monitor real user journeys, collecting real data from all visitors to a site.
 This is useful if we want to know how fast a website loads for users on a specific browser, device, or country.